 What is ProPublica’s Emerging Reporters Program?

-The Emerging Reporters Program provides a $9,000 stipend, along with mentoring and trips to the National Institute for Computer-Assisted Reporting conference and our New York office, for five students each year who work or want to work at college journalism outlets: newspapers, websites, radio stations or TV stations.
+The Emerging Reporters Program provides a $9,000 stipend, along with mentoring and trips to the National Institute for Computer-Assisted Reporting conference and our New York office (or, this year, virtual programming!), for five students each year who work or want to work at college journalism outlets: newspapers, websites, radio stations or TV stations.
 Check out our previous fellows, and apply here.

 Why does ProPublica’s Emerging Reporters Program exist?

 People of color are underrepresented in our nation’s newsrooms.
 A survey by the American Society of News Editors suggests that people of color make up just a quarter of U.S. newsrooms — and that itself is only among newsrooms that chose to respond to the survey.
 Often, those numbers are even smaller in newsrooms focused on investigative reporting.

 ProPublica has a vested interest in developing more minority journalists.
 Our mission is to shine a light on abuses of power, producing stories of moral force that provoke change.
 There are currently few reporters of color who specialize in investigations.
 Without their voices and points of view, there is every reason to believe that important stories are being overlooked.
 We believe the best way to bring about meaningful change is to take a holistic approach, tackling the obstacles to entering careers in journalism — especially investigative journalism.
 These include financial barriers and limited access to early-career opportunities.
 That is what this program aims to address.